By Sean Zucker –

 Second, accept fault and don’t deny responsibility even if you feel you’ve done nothing wrong.
 Personal feelings aside, Michigan State researchers note it is important to acknowledge a partner’s point of view.
 Ultimately, it is not about who’s right but rather why someone is upset and how together bruised feelings can be resolved.

 Hall insists on the importance of speaking with empathy rather than contempt.
 She states, “Don’t belittle your partner, roll your eyes or otherwise act superior.
 These behaviors have been called ‘sulfuric acid for love.’
 These extremely disrespectful ways of communicating are painful and hard to recover from.”

 Finally, it’s crucial to avoid withdrawing emotionally.
 It’s nonproductive, easy and all too common.
-Shutting down or simply walking form an issue will only create more frustration and needlessly escalate a bad situation.
-Shutting down is not only discourteous, it can further isolate a partner at a time when they are already feeling freaked out and alone.
+Shutting down or simply walking from an issue will only create more frustration and needlessly escalate a bad situation.
+Shutting down is not only discourteous, but it can also further isolate a partner at a time when they are already feeling freaked out and alone.

 Compassion and empathy are essential to maintaining strong relationships during combined periods of isolation, but so is taking personal space.
-While that may seem counterproductive, it’s imperative to maintaining both party’s happiness and sanity.
+While that may seem counterproductive, it’s imperative to maintain both parties’ happiness and sanity.
 What’s crucial is how to approach each individual’s need for some solute.
 Be honest, open and clear.
-Be sure to acknowledge the need of personal space as self-soothing and not a reflection of a splintered connection.
+Be sure to acknowledge the need for personal space as self-soothing and not a reflection of a splintered connection.

 Covid-19 has generated unprecedented and challenging social situations.
 Effort, empathy and compassion are almost as critical to surviving the pandemic as social distancing, 20-second hand washings and skipping handshakes.